UNITED STATES

 Other Expense, net

-The Company has retained a law firm to evaluate and assist with possible opportunities to improve the Company's capital structure.
+The Company had retained a law firm to evaluate and assist with opportunities to improve the Company's capital structure.
 See Note 2 – Series A Preferred Exchange Offer.

 Leases and Leasehold Improvements

 The Company leases certain facilities and equipment in the normal course of business.
 At the inception of each lease, the Company performs an evaluation to determine whether the lease should be classified as an operating lease or finance lease.
-As of March 31, 2023, all of the Company's leased facilities are accounted for as operating leases.
+As of June 30, 2024, the Company's leased facility is accounted for as an operating lease.
 For operating leases that contain scheduled rent increases, the Company records rent expense on a straight-line basis over the term of the lease.
 Leasehold improvements are amortized over the shorter of the useful life of the asset or the lease term.

 Insurance